WenExchange/wen-bot/README.md

 Before running Wen Bot, you need to configure the following environment variables in a `.env` file:

-- `TESTNET_RPC_URL`: The RPC URL of the Ethereum Testnet.
+- `TESTNET_RPC_URL`: The RPC URL of the Blast Testnet.
 - `PRIVATE_KEY`: The private key of the wallet used for transactions.
 - `TELEGRAM_BOT_TOKEN`: The token for the Telegram bot.
 - `TELEGRAM_CHAT_ID`: The chat ID of the Telegram channel where notifications will be sent.

 ## Dependencies

-- `@alch/alchemy-web3`: Alchemy Web3 is used for enhanced Ethereum blockchain interactions.
+- `@alch/alchemy-web3`: Alchemy Web3 is used for enhanced Blast blockchain interactions.
 - `dotenv`: Manages environment variables.
 - `node-cron`: Used for scheduling tasks.
 - `node-telegram-bot-api`: Enables Telegram bot functionalities.